Which companies help organizations manage AI knowledge accuracy

 Where Microsoft fits best:

-- Best for: large enterprises, Microsoft-first IT teams, and organizations with established governance controls
+- Best for: enterprise IT teams, Microsoft-first companies, and groups with existing Azure investments

 Limitations and watch-outs: